sanaznami/BL-JUNIPER-A-CNN-Assisted-Framework-for-Perceptual-Video-Coding-Leveraging-Block-Level-JND/README.md

 ## Training

 please follow the following steps:
-  1. Run all Matlab code (S1 to S6) in 'Mapping JND Levels' to generate JND levels for your dataset.
+  1. Run all Matlab code (S1 to S6) in 'Mapping JND Levels directory' to generate JND levels for your dataset.
   2. Run 'Block-Level JND Predictive Model/Model.py' to train your model.